JeanFabry/Collection/README.md

 This exercice was made by [Jean Fabry](https://github.com/JeanFabry).
 # What was asked ?

-We needed to re-create a webpage while following some [instructions](https://github.com/becodeorg/bxl-hopper-1-25/tree/master/The%20Field/5.leaving_the_field).
+We needed to re-create a webpage containing a list of our favorite series while following some [instructions](https://github.com/becodeorg/bxl-hopper-1-25/tree/master/The%20Field/5.leaving_the_field).
+The list had to be generated in javascript.

 # What did we do ?
 I used some [Bulma](https://bulma.io/documentation/components/)'s documentation, to create a card list of my favorite series.